Top Physician Contract Review | A Favorable Contract for the Physician

 Some states require a non-competition to include a buy-out.
-The buy-out amount is usually equal to one year’s compensation for the physician.
+The buy-out amount usually equals one year’s compensation for the physician.

 Is a Physician Non-Compete Enforceable in Every State?

 No, some states prohibit or severely curtail the restrictions in physician non-competition clauses.
-Those states where a physician non-compete is currently prohibited or limited include:
+Those states where a physician non-compete is currently banned or limited include:

 - Rhode Island